Geoc2022/BrownMathDUG_Research/content/posts/2023-01-01---adding-a-post/index.md

 These libraries should be on your machine with your install of python

 ## Running the Script
-In your preferred IDE (or terminal), open the journal project and find the "addpost.py" script under "content/post".
+Complete the [steps](https://mathdugresearch.netlify.app/posts/step-by-step-guide-to-start-writing-on-here#add-your-article) till "Create a new markdown file".
+In your preferred IDE (or terminal), open the repository and find the "addpost.py" script under "content/post".
 Move your LaTeX file to the "content/posts" folder.
 Run the python script using your IDE (or "python3 addpost.py" on your terminal), and answer the questions prompted by the script.
+Then complete the [steps](https://mathdugresearch.netlify.app/posts/step-by-step-guide-to-start-writing-on-here#add-your-article) starting from "Stage the file".